hhk7734/python3-gpiod/README.md

 && cd libgpiod
 ```

-If the kernel version is 5.4 or lower, use `git checkout v1.4.2` to change the version.(Change it to less than v1.5)
+If the kernel version is 5.4 or lower, use **`git checkout v1.4.2`** to change the version.(Change it to v1.1 or more and less than v1.5)

 ```shell
 ./autogen.sh --enable-tools=yes --prefix=/usr --enable-bindings-cxx \